Climate change and poverty: Connection to poverty

+A 2020 World Bank paper estimated that between 32 million and 132 million additional people will be pushed into extreme poverty by 2030 due to climate change.
 The cycle of poverty exacerbates the potential negative impacts of climate change.
 This phenomenon is defined when poor families become trapped in poverty for at least three generations, have limited to no resources access, and are disadvantaged in means of breaking the cycle.
 While in rich countries, coping with climate change has largely been a matter of dealing with longer, hotter summers, and observing seasonal shifts; for those in poverty, weather-related disasters, bad harvest, or even a family member falling ill can provide crippling economic shocks.

 Besides these economic shocks, the widespread famine, drought, and potential humanistic shocks could affect the entire nation.
 High levels of poverty and low levels of human development limit the capacity of poor households to manage climate risks.
 With limited access to formal insurance, low incomes, and meager assets, poor households have to deal with climate-related shocks under highly constrained conditions.
 In addition, poorer households are heavily impacted by environmental shocks due to the lack of post-shock support from friends and family, the financial system, and social safety nets.